loibucket/hes-2020-DGMD-S-17-AUTOBUS/README.md

 - **Universal** - non-proprietary, can replace buses, trains, subways, etc.., quickly adjust capacity/frequency by adding/reducing number of cars running on demand, the future of mass public transit
 - **Shuttle** - carries people from point A to point B to point C

+## 2. Hardware Used:

+NVIDIA Jetson and Jetbot System with Camera

-## 2. Software and Developing tools:
+## 3. Software Development Tools:

 Anaconda, Jupyter Notebooks, Python